GillianRamirez/Portfolio/README.md

     3. Making the contact form functional.
     4. Putting a "container" class to have an easier time centering all pages.

-    I realize there's a lot more work I still have to do on this.

     Web app zip will have to be downloaded as a zip.

     Overall, I think this was an slightly challenging and interesting start for me,